 - About 10-14 days in advance, you are informed by telephone of a definite date and time for the dog's arrival.
 About 2-7 days before arrival, you will be called by your Contact Person, for a call in peace and quiet, regarding the practical things about the return home.
 When you finally go to Arlanda to pick up your dog there should be no unanswered questions that make you feel insecure or insecure.

-- At Arlanda, you and the other Adopters meet a representative from DogRescue, about half an hour before the arrival of the plane.
+- At Arlanda, you and the other Adopters meet a representative from DogRescue, about half an hour before the plane's arrival time.
 The formal transfer agreement must then be signed in duplicate, of which DogRescue retains one and you retain the other.
-Signing also means that you approve our “claims and guarantees"
+The signature also means that you approve our “claims and guarantees".

-- Then you receive your Romanian friend, who curiously or gently comes out of his air transport cage.
-You get help putting on the necklace and leash that you brought with you.
-Also, be sure to have a bowl of water and something really good to invite your dog to - a meatball can help even the shyest dog to overcome their fears!
-It can also be good to bring dog pouch bags and a roll of paper towels.
-Many dogs find that the floor at Arlanda is uncomfortable to walk on, so be prepared that you may be allowed to carry your dog out to the car.
+- Then you receive your Romanian friend, who curiously or carefully gets out of his air transport cage.
+You get help to put on the necklace and leash that you have brought with you.
+Also, make sure you have a bowl of water and something really good to treat your dog to - a meatball can help even the most shy dog overcome their fears!
+It can also be a good idea to bring dog poop bags and a roll of kitchen paper.
+Many dogs experience that the floor at Arlanda is uncomfortable to walk on, so be prepared that you may have to carry your dog out to the car.

 - Shortly after your return home, you will be called by your Contact person again.
 Your Contact Person will follow you, and your dog during your first half year together in Sweden.

-- When you adopt a dog through DogRescue, you also have access to the Adopters' own Facebook group "Joy spacers" - where dog owners and activists in the association meet in the dog's sign.
+- When you adopt a dog through DogRescue, you also have access to the Adopters' own Facebook group “Spreaders of Joy” - where dog owners and activists in the association meet in the dog's character.

-- There is nothing that makes us as happy as when our "new friends" are doing well.
-Therefore, please send in a small text and a few pictures of your dog firstname.lastname@example.org which we can publish on the website under "Homecoming dogs".
+- There is nothing that makes us as happy as when things are going well for our "new Swedes".
+Therefore, feel free to send in a small text and a couple of pictures of your dog email@example.com which we can publish on the website under "Homecoming dogs".